Two weeks of devotional reflections

 The Come Ye Apart" is now published quarterly as Reflecting God by Word Action Publishing and available through what is now called The Foundry.

-Having a daily time of personal devotion, which may involve prayer, meditation, journaling, music or other reflective practices, can be incredibly beneficial for several reasons:
+Having a daily time of personal devotion, which may involve prayer, meditation, journaling, music and other reflective practices, can be beneficial for several reasons: